 Personalization of Customer Experience (CX) is a top priority for marketers.
 Personalization reduces friction and increases conversions by presenting relevant in-context content that increases customer awareness, engagement, and satisfaction.
 The Immutable Identity Setting enables marketers to use the mParticle Profile API to get the most up-to-date real-time user identities, device identities, user attributes, and audience memberships.
 The Profile API uses either an identifier with Immutable Identity set or the mParticle Identifer to match a user profile.
 Additionally, IDSync Search allows marketers to query User Profiles by any known identifier, such as email, mobile phone, or device identity, and return all matched user identity values including the mParticle ID.
 The mParticle ID can then be used with Profile API to get the values necessary to personalize the customer experience.

 The ability to provide evidence that demonstrates that your organization is in regulatory compliance is important to every Chief Privacy Officer and corporate information security executive.
-GDPR and CCPA consent management and traceability are core to mParticle’s user profile data policies.
+GDPR and CCPA data privacy controls and traceability are core to mParticle’s user profile data policies.
 In addition, the IDSync Search capability can verify that a matching User Profile exists.
 It can also be used after a GDPR or CCPA User Profile Delete Request has been processed, to validate that the process has completed successfully and thereby validate compliance.

 Different user identifiers have different lifespans and degrees of specificity.
 A Customer ID or a social media ID permanently identify a single user, while an IP Address or Session ID may not be sufficient to identify a single user and can change at any time.
 Other identifiers fall somewhere in between.
 Email addresses, for example, do identify a single user, but a user may change their email address over time.
 IDSync gives you the tools to update identifiers for a User Profile without losing that user’s history.